Ivan Koloff: Return to wrestling (2004–2013)

 In 2004, Koloff returned to the ring for the first time in 10 years.
 He wrestled in the independent circuit.
 On August 27, 2005, Koloff defeated Dominic DeNucci in a Russian chain match at WrestleReunion.
 Koloff would win his final wrestling title defeating The Barbarian in a Russian chain match for the Legends title at NWA Charlotte.
 On July 19, 2013, Koloff lost to Shane Douglas in an Extreme Rules match at Mega Pro.
 His final match was against Bob Armstrong in which Armstrong won on November 16, 2013, at Superstars of Wrestling 1 in Rome, Georgia.
 Koloff stood around 5 ft 9 in tall, and weighed approximately 300 lb when he was at the peak of his career as a wrestler but Towards the end of his career, he dropped a considerable amount of weight and was tipping the scale at 205 lb.

 Personal life

 Perras wrote a book titled Is That Wrestling Fake?
 The Bear Facts that was released on January 1, 2007.
 He became a born-again Christian in 1995 and traveled to churches to share his testimony as an ordained minister.
 Koloff spoke openly and candidly of his conversion to Christianity and struggles with alcohol and drugs and the crazy days of wrestling in his 2014 book, Life in the Trenches.
 Perras was named as a defendant in a 2015 lawsuit filed by WWE after they received a letter from him indicating that he intended to sue them for concussion-based injuries sustained during his tenure with them.
 He was represented by attorney Konstantine Kyros, who is involved in several other lawsuits involving former WWE wrestlers.
 The lawsuit was dismissed in September 2018.

+He had five children...
+Doreal Perras being the eldest, followed by Kirsty Donaldson, Donald Perras and Elizabeth Perras Phillips.

-His daughter Rachel Marley is a singer.
+His youngest daughter Rachel Marley is a singer.